Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Castlecrag, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers shows Castlecrag recorded around 11 residential properties granted approval each year over the past five financial years ending FY26.
+AreaSearch analysis of ABS building approval numbers in Castlecrag shows around 11 residential properties granted approval each year over the past five financial years ending FY26.
 This totals an estimated 58 homes.
-In FY26 so far, 41 approvals have been recorded.
-The population has fallen during this period, yet housing supply has remained adequate relative to demand, indicating a well-balanced market with good buyer choice.
+As of FY26, 41 approvals have been recorded.
+Despite population decline during this period, housing supply has remained adequate relative to demand, indicating a balanced market with good buyer choice.

-New properties are constructed at an average value of $1,352,000, demonstrating a focus on the premium segment.
-This financial year, $109,000 in commercial approvals have been registered, suggesting minimal commercial development activity.
-Compared to Greater Sydney, Castlecrag has around two-thirds the rate of new dwelling approvals per person and ranks among the 60th percentile nationally.
-New building activity comprises 53.0% detached houses and 47.0% townhouses or apartments, showing an increasing blend of attached housing types offering choices across price ranges.
+The average expected construction cost value for new properties is $1,352,000, reflecting a focus on the premium segment.
+In FY26, $109,000 in commercial approvals have been registered, suggesting minimal commercial development activity.
+Compared to Greater Sydney, Castlecrag has approximately two-thirds the rate of new dwelling approvals per person and ranks among the 60th percentile nationally.
+New building activity comprises 53.0% detached houses and 47.0% townhouses or apartments, demonstrating an increasing blend of attached housing types offering choices across price ranges.

-This shift reflects decreasing availability of developable sites and changing lifestyles seeking more diverse, affordable housing options.
-Castlecrag has around 250 people per approval, indicating a low density area.
+This shift reflects decreasing availability of developable sites and changing lifestyles requiring more diverse, affordable housing options.
+Castlecrag has around 250 people per approval, indicating a low-density area.
 With population projections showing stability or decline, reduced housing demand pressures are expected, benefiting potential buyers.

 Frequently Asked Questions - Development